 Please see the Plans of Study for Majors and Minors.

 For information about applying for admission to Western, contact the Admissions Office.
 If you're thinking about transferring to Western and you're wondering what courses will apply toward the major in Sociology, contact the Sociology Department Program Coordinator and Advisor.
-For advice about General University Requirements (GURs), contact the Academic Advising Center.
+For advice about General University Requirements (GURs), contact the Academic Advising & Student Achievement Center

 Students wishing to major in Sociology must submit Admission Paperwork to the Sociology Advisor.
 The number of students admitted to the major is limited as a result of the structure of the sociology curriculum and departmental staffing capabilities.

 Please see registration information.